 Afterwards the helpers stamp on the fermented cores as if dancing the Samba and in that way separate the shell fully from the core.
 Then the shells are sorted by hand and washed in a water tank and the shells which swim to the top are fished out with a hand held sieve and used as natural fertiliser.

 The cores are now spread out on special wooden frames to dry in the sun.
 After a few hours, sometimes days they are moved to protected huts and put on tarpaulin to dry out further in order to get the moisture content down to approx. 7 % .

 Finally they are put into sacks and driven to the warehouse of a cooperative in Valenca where they are cleaned in a wooden drum with the use of a ventilator (which the Brazilians proudly call "wind canal) of all the remaining dust and dirt.

 Valenca is an extremely simple "jungle town" with charming flare and atmosphere.
 This is where our partner's office is, the cooperative, which about 100 family businesses have joined up in, in order to optimise prices, get specific training in new production methods or improve medical care.

 Finally the moisture content is tested in a laboratory and a micro-biological analysis is undertaken.
 Then the sacks are closed with a hand sewing machine and sent off to Europe.

 Our suppliers are exclusively small, committed family businesses, whose motivation is saving the Rainforest, which is their livelihood and not exploiting it.

-Guarana, Acerola or Acai – these fruits are a part of their lives, they grew up with them and value them in a very special way.
+Guarana, Acerola or Acai – these fruits are a part of the producers lives, they grew up with them and value them in a very special way.

-We buy our raw products direct from the suppliers, pay fair prices and support the farmer.
+We buy our raw products direct from the producers, pay fair prices and support the farmers.

 Please contact us if you have any questions,